Total-Jeopardy/flutter-mvvm-template/README.md

 Auth session transitions

-UI tests are optional and app-specific.

-Extending the Template
+🔧 Extending the Template

-Only extend the template when:
+Only extend when:

 You hit the same problem in 2+ real apps

 You can extract a reusable primitive

-Examples of valid future extensions:
+Good future candidates:

-Pagination helper
+Pagination

-Caching layer
+Caching

 Feature flags

-Role/permission guards
+Role-based guards

 Avoid speculative additions.

-Versioning & Maintenance
+🏷 Versioning & Maintenance

 Template versions are tagged (e.g. v1.0.0-template)

-Apps are created from a tag, not from main
+Apps should be created from tags

 Template evolves based on real usage

-Final Note
+✅ Final Note

-This template is intentionally opinionated.

-It trades flexibility for speed, safety, and consistency.
+This template trades flexibility for speed, safety, and consistency.

-If you follow the rules, new apps become configuration + UI work, not infrastructure rewrites.
+If followed correctly, new apps become:

+configuration + UI work

+—not infrastructure rewrites.

-Happy building.
+Happy building 🚀